Fly to Oslo

 Things to do in Oslo

 Norwegians have been frequent travellers ever since the days of the Vikings, so it's no surprise the city's main food hall (Mathallen) is dominated by European influences.
 Sample treats from a Parisian bakery, “pintxos” from the Basque country and organic produce from Tuscany.
-Look hard and you'll find the best Norwegian seafood too.
+When you fly to Oslo, look hard and you'll find the best Norwegian seafood too.
 Downstairs, Smelteverket invites you to enjoy American soul food and craft beers in its industrial atmosphere overlooking the river.
 Upstairs, highly inventive Hitchhiker restaurant serves street food in a laidback restaurant setting.
 A trip to Mathallen and its surroundings is likely to last a lot longer than lunch.

 A bit off the beaten path and more or less hidden behind an anonymous door Pjoltergeist may take a bite out of your wallet if you go with the full 8-course set-menu, but your tastebuds will probably thank you.
-Try a pre-dinner “pjolter” (a Norwegian Highball offshot) and tuck in on Norwegian-Japanese-Korean fusion dishes.
+Staying in Oslo, try a pre-dinner “pjolter” (a Norwegian Highball offshot) and tuck in on Norwegian-Japanese-Korean fusion dishes.

 Gourmet burger joints have been popping up all over Oslo lately.
 Munchies, along with Døgnvill, Illegal Burger and Kverneriet is one of the places you’re most likely to hear when asking locals for their favourite.